EmanoelLopes/marvel-spa-app/README.md

 REACT_APP_MARVEL_API_KEY={YOUR_API_PUBLIC_KEY}
 ```

-!!!
-DOT NOT COMMIT YOUR `.env` files
+You can simply copy the contents of the `.env.sample` to a new `.env` file.

-The page will reload if you make edits.<br />
+### !!!
+ATENTION: NEVER COMMIT YOUR `.env` FILES !!!

-You will also see any lint errors in the console.
+This application is provided with hot reload in any code edition and linters to help maitain the pattern.

 ## Tests

-This application is provided with unit tests and end-to-end tests.
+This application is also provided with unit tests and end-to-end tests.

 To run unit tests:

 ### `yarn test:unit`